rackerlabs/support-how-to/content/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel.md

     with your user name and password.

-    If you account is configured to use multi-factor authentication with an SMS device, the Rackspace Cloud Identity service sends an SMS text message with a 7-digit passcode to the device registered to your account.
+    If you account is configured to use multi-factor authentication with an SMS device, the Rackspace Identity service sends an SMS text message with a 7-digit passcode to the device registered to your account.